EleazarVillarreal/parcel-react-boilerplate/README.md

 # parcel-react-boilerplate

-Starter files for a simple Parcel workflow for React projects.
+Starter files for a simple Parcel workflow for React projects using Typescript.

 ## Development Instructions: